BOROWSKI-JoaoVitor/ILHOA/README.md

 ## **Important**
 > ⚠️ **Please Note**: Before using ILHOA, ensure that all microscopy image files have the right format, and are correctly named according to the guidelines provided in the [Example](#example) section.
 Incompatible format or improperly formatted data may cause the pipeline to fail.
----
+##
-4- Open Fiji, drag the macro <i>ILHOA_merge_photos.ijm</i> file into the program window and run the code
+4- Open Fiji, drag the macro <i>ILHOA_merge.ijm</i> file into the program window and run the code

 5- After creating all merged microscopy images, drag the macro <i>ILHOA_crack_profile.ijm</i> file into the program window and run the code

-6- After processing all images, open it with Fiji and manually exclude any remaining artifacts
+6- After processing all images, open it with Fiji and manually exclude any remaining artifacts:

+- Drag and drop the image in Fiji.
+Press *Ctrl + Shift + T*, select *Dark Background* and press *Apply*;
+- With the *Freehand selections* tool, circle the unwanted artifacts and press *Del*;
+- When you have only the crack profile left, press *Ctrl + Shift + T*, select *Dark Background** and press *Apply*;
+- In the Fiji main menu go to *File > Save As > Jpeg* and save it in the same directory as the original (overwriting) or in a new directory.

 7- Open the <i>ILHOA_data_extract.py</i> with the IDE of your choice.
 Run the code